BS to DNP in Nursing DNP

 UWM offers students five highly specialized tracks in both clinical and nonclinical areas.

-UW-Milwaukee is home to the largest College of Nursing in the state of Wisconsin.
-The UWM Doctor of Nursing Practice is ranked in the top 10% of all DNP programs in the nation by U.S. News and World Report and offers students in the BS to DNP program a choice of seven specialty role options in clinical and nonclinical areas of nursing.
+UW-Milwaukee is home to the largest School of Nursing in the state of Wisconsin.
+The UWM Doctor of Nursing Practice offers students in the BS to DNP program a choice of seven specialty role options in clinical and nonclinical areas of nursing.

 The Doctor of Nursing Practice is the highest achievement in clinical nursing practice.
 Five highly specialized tracks offer students their choice of intensive, focused degree options that prepare graduates for employment in competitive clinical and nonclinical nursing careers.